-In our last lesson we looked at the role of the leaders in the church.
-Mature married men, experienced Christians with virtuous characters who are focused on spiritual things and not worldly things.
+In the previous chapter we looked at the role of leaders in the church.
+They were to be mature married men who were experienced Christians with virtuous characters focused on spiritual, not worldly things.

-We examined what we called these men: bishop (authority), elder (maturity), pastor (ministry).
+We examined the terms by which these men were called and what these words meant: bishop (authority), elder (maturity), pastor (ministry).

 We also reviewed the work of these leaders:

 - Guard the flock against false teaching and false teachers.